 Misty point oysters grow on an island belonging to the southern tip of Virginia’s Eastern Shore.
 Thanks to the rack and bag farming method, the shell has deep cups and a fine and consistent shape.

-As for the flavor, they are briny and salty with some notes of celery and lettuce.
+Regarding the flavor, they are briny and salty with some notes of celery and lettuce.
 They can be up to 7.5 cm in length.

 The Impressive Health Benefits Of Oysters

 Oysters are not only delicious but also have some remarkable health benefits.
-I will present to you a concise guide on their nutrition profile.

 First of all, oysters contain a lot of zinc, which is an essential mineral for your body.
 More amazingly, it is rich in omega-3 and omega-6 fatty acids.
 Needless to say, these 2 types of acid can help you maintain a healthy heart and brain.